TamimiGitHub/faa-sam-demo/010-Env-Setup.md

    ![vscode extension install](./img/vscode_keybinding.png)

-1. When the key binding dialog comes up, press the paste shortcut on your keyboard `CMD+V`
+1. When the key binding dialog comes up, type the following on your keyboard `CMD+SHIFT+V`

 1. You should now see the new keybinding

    ![vscode extension install](./img/vscode_keybinding2.png)

+   > Tip: When copying any yaml content, make sure you paste it in the right location using your shortcut `CMD+SHIFT+V` to make sure indentation is respected.
+It will save alot of hassle!

 ## 3. Installing Solace Agent Mesh